 By the end of our short stint with these diapers, I had contacted the company’s customer service and followed their advice.
 We had boiled the diapers as well as washed them multiple times with various additives to combat soap residue, hard water, and more.
 All these extra washings were like the expense ratios on investment securities.
 Each HOT water wash was another dollar lost to the “expense ratio” of these cloth diapers.

-If I could have lowered the expense ratio, I would have achieve a better return on my investment.
+If I could have lowered the expense ratio, I would have achieved a better return on my investment.

 4. Personalized advice is amazingly valuable.